 Anger and parents: what you need to know

 But anger can be negative, especially if it happens a lot or it gets out of control.
 Losing your temper when you’re angry can make problems worse and lead to conflict with others.
-When you don’t give yourself time to calm down, you might say or do unhelpful things that can’t be taken back.
+When you don’t give yourself time to calm down, you might say or do unhelpful or hurtful things.

 Why parents feel angry sometimes

-As a parent, you’re probably balancing many different demands including work, family time, household chores, children’s activities and social activities.
-When you’re busy and tired, it’s easy to lose patience and feel angry when children don’t cooperate or things don’t go to plan.
+Raising children is a big and important job.
+It often involves balancing many different demands including work, family time, household chores, children’s activities and social activities.
+When you’re in this situation, it’s easy to lose patience and feel angry when things don’t go to plan.

-Sometimes you might feel angry or frustrated with your partner, if you have one, when you don’t agree about parenting, discipline and who does what household chores.
-These sorts of disagreements can even lead to conflict, especially if you’re feeling undermined or unsupported.
+Sometimes you might feel angry or frustrated with your partner, if you have one, when you don’t agree on decisions about raising children, discipline and household chores.
+These sorts of disagreements can lead to conflict, especially if you’re feeling undermined or unsupported.

 Sometimes your child’s anger or frustration can make you feel angry.
 For example, if your child is angry and speaks rudely to you or won’t do as you ask, you might feel yourself getting angry too.
 You might find yourself attacking back in the moment and regretting it later.